meng1994412/ALPR/README.md

 The process of morphological operations:
 1. Blackhat operation (top-left): reveal dark text of license plate characters against light background.
-2. Thresholding operation (top-middle): reval light region. **This operation comes in handy when pruning regions of the image to examine.**
+2. Closing + Thresholding operation (top-middle): reval light region. **This operation comes in handy when pruning regions of the image to examine.**
 3. Solbel gradient along x-axis (top-right):
     * license plate characters become more predominant as comapre to blackhat image (top-left).
     * reduce some of the "noise" in the image by ignoring changes to the x-axis gradient.